 The only thing missing is a Man Friday.
 Who turns out to have a long, earth-covered snout, a taste for beetles, and no eyes to speak of.
 Oh, and he also talks.
 His name is Mole, and he is excellent company — until a snake appears, and Danny must be not only ingenious, but also brave, if he is going to save his new friend.

-Short-listed for the OLA Silver Birch Express Award 2014
+- Short-listed OLA Silver Birch Express Award, 2014

-Long-listed for the Sakura Medal for English Chapter Books 2014
+- Long-listed Sakura Medal for English Chapter Books, 2014